Finland - eCommerceFinland - eCommerce

 How consumers (B2B/B2C) in Finland purchase online

 Foreign players are central to Finnish eCommerce.
 Fifty four percent of all online shoppers in Finland have made purchases abroad.
 In 2017, foreign online shops were mainly used to purchase clothing and footwear, media and home electronics.
-In 2016, approximately $3.2 billion was spent on online purchases (goods + services), of which 38 percent was purchased from foreign websites.
+Approximately $5 billion was spent on online purchases (goods + services), of which 54 percent was purchased from foreign websites.

 Many Finns believe that there are advantages to shopping online, finding it cheaper, more convenient, offering a larger and better range of goods and services, and saving time when compared with traditional brick-and-mortar retailers.
 All these factors favor foreign retailers, which often offer a range of goods not available through Finnish vendors, at more competitive prices, with delivery times no different than for products ordered from Finnish stores thanks to Finland’s excellent logistical infrastructure.
 The competitiveness of foreign retailers in eCommerce is bolstered by the increasing use of payment via credit and debit cards and the use of mobile devices.